 Freelancers are self-employed professionals who usually complete contract work for businesses that recruit them for specialised tasks or services.
 Companies refer to them as contractors instead of employees.

 Freelancers work on short-term and long-term contracts in various fields under predetermined terms on an hourly, daily, or fixed project rate.

 They provide, produce, or sell their work to various organisations rather than working for a single business.
 The profession gives freedom to select the projects to complete and the employers they wish to work for.

 2. The Pros And Cons Of Being A Freelancer

-Before you consider becoming a freelancer, weigh up the ups and downs of taking freelance work.
+Before you consider becoming a freelancer, weigh the ups and downs of freelancing:

 Flexibility to work anywhere and as per your convenience

 Freedom to work on projects that interest you

 A great way to develop new career options

 Not much certainty of regular work and income